Guewinki/velo_tx2/README.md

 When you want to start keeping track again git update-index --no-assume-unchanged path/to/file

-to add dir created on local machine use git add {dirname}
+to add file/dir created on local machine use git add {file/dirname}

+to remove on local machine
+git rm {name}